Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 Sixty (60) percent of the male population in the US measures as an Anterior Zone / Upper Core player.
 That percentage was determined from measurements of over 3000 players of all levels in 16 countries.
 Some country regions have more or less by a few percentage points.

 A characteristic of the Anterior Zone / Upper Core player is a very shallow Carrying or Power angle.
 The Anterior Zone / Upper Core player's Carrying / Power angle is somewhere in the range of 160 to 164 degrees.
-Recall that external shoulder rotation, unless there is a shoulder injury restriction, is the same as the carrying or power angle.
 The Carrying or Power Angle of 160 to 164 sets the trail elbow to seat behind the trail hip in the downswing producing the "on top" delivery.
 EA Tischler coined the term "on top".

 Here is an Anterior Zone / Upper Core Swing Sequence of Patrick Reed from address to club release.
 These are characteristics of all Anterior Zone / Upper Core players.
 Note the club release in the bottom right photo of Patrick Reed before his hips clear.
 This release position pulls the player through impact as his hips clear well past impact.
 EA Tischler refers to this position as a "covering release".